DanielAHill/ApiActions/README.md

 The API Actions library is a very robust, extensible, and powerful framework.
 It gives developers complete control over url routes, data inputs, input/output serialization, authorization, versioning, and more.
 The full, updated, documentation can be found online at https://danielahill.gitbooks.io/apiactions/, including a downloadable PDF and formats for common e-book readers.

 ## License
-Copyright (c)2015-2016 Daniel Alan Hill.
+Copyright (c)2015-2016 Daniel A Hill.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.